 The Office of Science, Policy and Society Programs (OSPSP) serves society, government, and the research community through a diverse set of activities.
 Its programs address several objectives of the American Association for the Advancement of Science (AAAS), including furthering the work of scientists, improving the effectiveness of science in the promotion of human welfare, and fostering scientific freedom and responsibility.
-The OSPSP units include:
+The OSPSP units are:

 - The Center for Public Engagement with Science & Technology provides scientists with communication resources, and it also facilitates dialogue between scientists and the public about the benefits, limits, and implications of science.